opnsense/docs/source/manual/how-tos/caddy.rst

 Prepare OPNsense for Caddy After Installation
 ---------------------------------------------

 ..
 Attention:: Caddy uses port `80` and `443`.
-So the OPNsense WebUI or other plugins can't bind to these ports.
+So the OPNsense WebGUI or other plugins can't bind to these ports.

 Go to :menuselection:`System --> Settings --> Administration`

-* Change the `TCP Port` to `8443` (example), do not forget to adjust the firewall rules to allow access to the WebUI.
+* Change the `TCP Port` to `8443` (example), do not forget to adjust the firewall rules to allow access to the WebGUI.
 On `LAN` there is a hidden `anti-lockout` rule that takes care of this automatically.
 On other interfaces, make sure to add explicit rules.
 * Enable the checkbox for `HTTP Redirect - Disable web GUI redirect rule`.

 Go to :menuselection:`Firewall --> Rules --> WAN`